openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 When parsing a language that doesn't use Latin-based numbers (0-9), you probably want to set the `non_latin_digits_strategy` option to `ignore`.

+When using non-English `<script>`s on the web, be sure the script is served with the `utf-8` character set.

 ## Compatibility

 I've specifically tested the following browsers, but it should work in any modern browser.
 If not, please feel free to open an issue.